denten-books/plain-text/6-chapter.md

 ## Chapter 6: Engineering for Dissent
 `parity, transparency`

+Attributes ideas of autonomous technology to a Thomas, Carlyle, Charles Dickens, Ralph Waldo Emerson, Nathaniel Hawthorne, Henry Thoreau, mark Twain, Henry Adams, John Ruskin, William Morris, E. E. Cummings, George Orwell, Marcel Duchamp, and Kurt Vonnegut.

+"In one definition or another autonomous technology is now a significant transdisciplinary hypothesis in the natural and social sciences, the arts, journalism, and even the technical specialties themselves.
+But how can this be" [@winner, 19].

+Faustian spirit.
+Striving for control.
+"The proof of science is technology" [@winner, 25].
+What can you actually do?

+Skepticism about technological agency in the face of "unintended" or "emergent" side effects of complex systems.
+If fracking for natural gas contributes to the increase of earthquakes, that does not mean that fracking somehow "has a mind" to destroy humanity by earthquakes.

-I am able to now finally confront the ghostly apperation present throuhgout in the background
+I am able to now finally confront the ghostly apparition present throughout in the background
-Much of what today goes by the term new materialsm is materialism in the sense of talking about and priveleging a certain idea of object-oriented consciousness.
+Much of what today goes by the term new materialism is materialism in the sense of talking about and privileging a certain idea of object-oriented consciousness.
 Some go even as far as to elevate objects to the status of political and ethical agents, as when.

+Winner has it as noncomprehensibility instead of autonamism.

 Three figures: Heidegger, Marx, and Fanon.